SoftwareAG/c8y-docs/content/oee/dashboards-bundle/machine-park.md

 Every 10 minutes a new value is calculated.
 The precise timestamp is shown in the latest update information.

-In the upper section, the average OEE for the entire machine park is shown, i.e. the average OEE value of all sites, lines and machines listed on the **Machine Park Dashboard**.
+In the upper section, the average OEE for the entire machine park is shown, i.e. the average OEE value of all sites for which OEE values are listed in the **Machine Park Dashboard**.

-Below, the OEE for the areas, sites and lines is displayed.
+Below, the OEE for the areas, sites, lines and machines are displayed.

 Clicking the arrows expands (or collapses) an entity and shows (or hides) the entities assigned to it.